Why did you choose wilderness therapy, as opposed to practicing therapy in more traditional settings?

 It’s no less important for the parents of a young adult to be engaged in the process than the parents of an adolescent.
 I work with parents to help them see that the work they do at Open Sky sets a meaningful example for their child.
 Frequently, parents can inspire their child to become more invested in their own growth.
 A difference I see with families of young adults is the transition of responsibility—parents are learning to give their child responsibility for their choices and behaviors.
 This transition often requires parents setting appropriate boundaries and expectations.
 I help parents learn and establish different styles of communication through which they can both love their child and hold boundaries at the same time.

-What are you most passionate about in this work?
+What are you most passionate about in this work as a young adults therapist?

 My passion for this work comes out in four main areas: